React Query

 };Configuration Options

-The key options for React Query integration include:
+Key options for React Query integration:

 These settings ensure CallApi behaves exactly like React Query expects: throwing errors for failures and returning clean data for successes.